openbraininstitute/brain-indexer/docs/intro.rst

 Design
 ------

-Spatial Index was designed with efficiency in mind.
+SpatialIndex allows to create indexes and perform volumetric queries with efficiency in mind.
 It was developed on top of the Boost Geometry.Index libraries, renown for their excellent performance.

 SpatialIndex specializes to several core geometries, namely spheres and cylinders, and derivates: indexed spheres/segments and "unions" of them (variant).
 These objects are directly stored in the tree structure and have respective bounding boxes created on the fly.
 As such some CPU cycles were traded for substantial memory savings, aiming at near-billion indexed geometries per cluster node.